Frequently Asked Questions

 How do I navigate through a course?

-We have helpful navigation buttons at the top of the course player to help you move between learning activities, and each activity has directions explaining how you can complete that activity.
-We also have a tutorial video at the beginning of every cousre if you want to see a quick walkthrough.
+We have helpful navigation buttons at the top of the course to help you move between learning activities.
+Each activity has directions explaining how you can complete that activity.
+There is a tutorial video at the beginning of every course.

 I’m having technical difficulties in the course, what do I do?

-Please submit a support ticket using the icon in the lower right corner of your screen and our support staff will be happy to assist you.
+Submit a support ticket using the icon in the lower right corner of your window and our support staff will be happy to assist you.

-Find answers to any questions you have about the final exam and course resets.
+Find answers to any questions you have about course resets and the final exam.
 If you don't see an answer to your question, please reach out to support.

 I didn’t pass the final exam, what do I do?